petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-sentence-transformer-provider.md

    **Model Timeout:** Set the time (in seconds) to wait for the model to be loaded before timing out.
 Hugging Face allows you to pin models in memory to avoid repeated time-consuming loading of models.
    **Enable GPU:** Enable GPU for the sentence transformer.
 This speeds up the transformation but requires a paid plan with Hugging Face.
 Check the Hugging Face documentation for more information.

-Before saving the configuration, click the Test Configuration button to ensure that Liferay can connect with the Hugging Face Inference API and that the settings it's using are in harmony.
+Before saving the configuration, click the _Test Configuration_ button to ensure that Liferay can connect with the Hugging Face Inference API and that the settings it's using are in harmony.

-### Re-Index the Text Embeddings